Motor Vehicle Use Policy

 An employee or student with a driver’s license that is expired, suspended, or revoked is not permitted to drive on College business or activities until the license is reinstated.
 Employees and students who drive on College business or activities are to disclose any license expiration, suspension, or revocation to the Human Resources Office or Director of Student Activities as applicable.

-If an employee or student does not meet all driver qualifications, the employee or student will not be permitted to drive on college business or activity until the circumstances leading to the disqualification have been reviewed by the Risk Management Committee and the disqualified driver has satisfied the corrective, preventative and/or educational measures specified by the Committee.
-The determination of the measures to be required will be made by the college’s Risk Management Committee and, as appropriate, Human Resources in consultation with the employee’s departmental manager and/or division Vice President, or Director of Student Activities, based on the specific citation and circumstances.
+If an employee or student does not meet all driver qualifications, the employee or student will not be permitted to drive on college business or activity until the circumstances leading to the disqualification have been reviewed by the Risk Management committee and the disqualified driver has satisfied the corrective, preventative and/or educational measures specified by the Committee.
+The determination of the measures to be required will be made by the college’s Risk Management Committee and, as appropriate, Human Resources in consultation with the employee’s departmental manger and /or division Vice President, or Director of Student Activities, based on the specific citation and circumstances.

 The Risk Management Committee, Office of Human Resources, Departmental Supervisors and the Director of Student Activities are all responsible for ensuring employees and students comply with the policy.

-The Office of Human Resources will provide general orientation to each new employee and notify Business Services to establish Alert Driver Training.
-The Office of Human Resources will also be responsible for collecting copies of employees’ valid driver’s licenses.
+The Office of Human Resources will provide general orientation to each new employee and notify Business Services to establish Alert Driving Training.
+The Office of Human Resources will also be responsible for collecting copies of employees’ valid driver’s license.

-Questions pertaining to this policy should be directed to your supervisor, division Vice President, or Controller.
-It is the responsibility of the Risk Management Committee under the leadership of the Controller and Vice President for Business Affairs, in conjunction with President’s Council as needed, to update this policy.
+Questions pertaining to this policy should be directed to your supervisor, division Vice President, or Administrative Assistant to the Vice President for Business Affairs and Treasurer.
+It is the responsibility of the Risk Management Committee under the leadership of the Vice President for Business Affairs, in conjunction with President’s Council as needed, to update this policy.